-Triticale varieties are genetically stable, self-pollinating hybrids resulting from a breeder's cross between wheat (Triticum) and rye (Secale).
+Triticale cultivars are genetically stable, self-pollinating hybrids resulting from a breeder's cross between wheat (Triticum) and rye (Secale).
 As early as 1875, breeders were seeking a crop that offered the vigor, hardiness, and adaptability of rye and wheat's disease resistance, productivity, and grain quality.
 Compared to wheat, Triticale tolerates environmental stresses better and is suited to a wider range of growing conditions.

 Like wheat, triticale self-pollinates but unlike rye, it is not cross-pollinating.